Physical properties of long-rising type II supernovae -- Bayesian analytic modeling and spectrophotometric correlations: ``Fast'' SN modeling procedures

 To improve the efficiency of the model–data comparison, \textsc{SuperBAM}'s likelihood works with dimensionless functions and variables.
 For this reason, the observed luminosity is normalized to the radioactive luminosity from $^{56}$Ni decay expressed by Eq.~(\ref{Eq:Ni_tail}).
 For each LC point, the normalized luminosity is defined as:

 where $L_{\rm Ni}(t)$ is computed assuming an ejected nickel mass equals to $\langle M_{\rm Ni}\rangle$, as estimated from the prior constraints (Sect.~\ref{SubSubSec:Prior}).

-On the modelling side, this normalization has the key advantage of removing the explicit dependence on the $^{56}$Ni mass, thereby reducing the number of free parameters in the normalized luminosity predicted by the model.
+On the modeling side, this normalization has the key advantage of removing the explicit dependence on the $^{56}$Ni mass, thereby reducing the number of free parameters in the normalized luminosity predicted by the model.
 The latter, $\bar{L}=L_{\rm SN}/L_{\rm Ni}$, is defined as the ratio between Eq.~(58) of \citetalias{PC2025} and Eq.~\ref{Eq:Ni_tail}.
 When expressed in terms of the dimensionless time coordinate $y=t/\tau_{^{56}{\rm Co}}$, $\bar{L}$ takes the following form:

-where ($y_i,\,\lambda,\,k_1,\,k_2$) are the set of dimensionless model parameters and $z(\equiv x_i)$ is the comoving coordinate of the Wave-front of Cooling and Recombination (WCR).
+where ($y_i,\,\lambda,\,k_1,\,k_2$) are the set of dimensionless model parameters and $z(\equiv x_i)$ is the comoving coordinate of the wave-front of cooling and recombination (WCR).
 Here, $H(y,y_i)$ denotes the Heaviside function, equal to one if $y>y_i$ and zero otherwise.
 Unlike the variable change adopted in \citetalias{PC2025} for Eq.~(58), the time coordinate used here ($y$) is independent of the SN timescale $t_a$, leading to a direct dependency of $y_i=t_i/\tau_{^{56}{\rm Co}}$ from progenitor radius.
 So the dimensionless parameters can be related to the physical SN quantities through the following scaling relations:

 The remaining parameter $k_2$ depends only on the mixing of $^{56}$Ni.
-In this work, we adopt the fixed value $k_2=32.87$ for all 87A-like SNe, corresponding to a configuration in which 95\% of the nickel mass is confined within 45\% of the ejecta radius (assuming an exponential distribution; see \citetalias{PC2025}).
+In this work, we adopt the fixed value $k_2=32.87$ for all \Alike~SNe, corresponding to a configuration in which 95\% of the nickel mass is confined within 45\% of the ejecta radius, assuming an exponential distribution (see \citetalias{PC2025}).
+The effects of varying this parameter and a comparison with other models are discussed in Appendix~\ref{App:mixing}.
 With this formulation, the WCR evolution is governed by the following differential equation [cf. Eq.~(54) in \citetalias{PC2025}]:

 with boundary condition $z(y_i)=1$.

 Hence, once the boundary conditions are specified, the model luminosity $\bar{L}_{\rm Mod.}=\bar{L}(y;y_i,\lambda,k_1)$ depends on the three parameters ($y_i,\,\lambda,\,k_1$).
 These, together with the variance $\sigma$ that accounts for intrinsic model uncertainties, define the parameter set $\theta$ of the likelihood function: